3 Chapter 3- Understanding Labor Cost

 The Fair Labor Standards Act (FLSA)

 - Coverage: Most restaurants with annual sales exceeding $500,000 must comply with the FLSA.
+However, many employees will be covered individually by the FLSA.

-- Minimum Wage: Covered non-exempt employees must be paid at least the federal minimum wage of $7.25 per hour.
+- Minimum Wage: Covered non-exempt (hourly) employees must be paid at least the federal minimum wage of $7.25 per hour.
 Many states provide a higher minimum wage above the federal minimum wage. *Remember that non-exempt employees comprise most of the food & beverage industry workforce.

-- Tipped Employees: For tipped employees (waitpersons, bartenders, etc.), employers can take credit for a portion of tips towards the minimum wage, but they must ensure the employee’s total compensation (wages + tips) reaches at least the federal minimum wage.
+- Employers can take credit for a portion of tips towards the minimum wage.
+Still, they must ensure the employee’s total compensation (wages + tips) reaches at least the federal minimum wage ($7.25 per hour as of 2024) or the applicable state minimum wage (whichever is higher)..

 - Child Labor Protections: Establishes specific rules about how old a person must be to work, how many hours they can work, and what types of jobs are considered too dangerous for minors.
-These regulations help ensure that young people can balance their education with their work responsibilities and avoid hazardous conditions.
+These regulations help ensure young people balance their education with work responsibilities and avoid hazardous conditions.

 Salaried Employees: